 A cough that won’t go away

 You might have a cough most of the time.
+This could be normal for you if you have an underlying chest condition.
 It might be worse at different times of the day.

 A change in a cough you have had for a long time

 - be more painful,

 - bring up coloured mucus or phlegm.

 You might get out of breath doing the things you used to do without a problem.

 This might be small amounts of blood.
 You might be coughing up rust coloured phlegm (sputum).
 Or your sputum might have flecks of red in it.
 It is more unusual to cough up larger amounts of blood.
 But see your doctor straight away if this happens.

 An ache or pain in the chest or shoulder

 You might have pain in your chest or shoulder.
 It could be a dull ache or a sharper pain.

 You might have lost your appetite or may not feel like eating foods that you normally like.